brickengineer/BCRYExporter/README.md

 * Initial author: AFCStudio, https://github.com/AFCStudio/BCRYExporter

 ## Update History
+### 1.3.0
+* [Animation] Support animation frame rate write into metadata during export.
+(Note: This does not mean you can play 60 fps animation in CryEngine.
+To support 60 fps aniamtions, you need to modify the engine and RC accordingly.)
+* [Utils] Fixed 'Add Root Bone' utility function
 ### 1.2.0
 * [UI] Removed obslete UI functions when update from blender 2.79 to 2.8
 * [Material] Improved all material utility functions and fixed some errors